 - Concerns about potential fraud or corruption.

-In the event of a complaint against the Chief Executive, the organisation will decide if the complaint is investigated by the Local Government Ombudsman (LGO).
+In the event of a complaint against the Chief Executive, the organisation will decide if the complaint is investigated by the Local Government and Social Care Ombudsman.
 The decision will be made by a Director and or the Monitoring officer independent of the complaint.

 Why is this important?